 Where to even begin?
 Here.
 So relax and just start by reading to see what it is all about.
 There are people to reach out to in our community if you want to do this, including me.

 Watch the videos of past presenters from where you want to speak.
 Or those who talk about what you want to talk about.
 Know what has already been covered so you can bring something new.
 Or get a sense of what is trending.
 Plus, you can see how people deliver a talk.
 How slidedecks are put together.
 What humour works.
-Check out talks on this site: http://www.irongeek.com .
-Adrian Crenshaw has recorded talks at many conferences.
 You’ll find good stuff here.
-And there are still talks on YouTube.
+And there are so many talks to find on YouTube.

 Is this your first time?
 Don’t be shy.
 We all had a first talk.
 BSidesLV offers Proving Ground, a fantastic program at the start of their CFP phase to invite new speakers and pair them with a mentor.
 I know.
 That is how I started and it was amazing.
 Even better are the relationships you build here which carry forward, along with the learning.
 Because InfoSec is a community and our strength is in our people.
 Take a look here: https://bsideslv.org